rob/ctpublic-radio-schedule/README.md

 # ctpublic-radio-schedule

-Daily on-air schedule for [Connecticut Public Radio](https://www.wnpr.org/) built with React using the NPR API.
+A sample React app to display the daily radio schedule for [Connecticut Public Radio](https://www.wnpr.org/) using the NPR API.